 - If you are using our Web SDK, your

-merchantIDmust be configured in Adyen as confirmed by our Support Team and the Google Pay script must be loaded before the Web Checkout SDK is initiated.
+merchantIDmust be configured in Adyen in the Google Pay payment method configuration, and the Google Pay script must be loaded before the Web Checkout SDK is initiated.

 Google Pay will be available in production mode if: